Public image of John McCain: Political image during the Obama administration

-Some political writers that felt McCain had changed sought explanations for actions of McCain's that viewed contrary to their pervious understanding of his nature.
+Believing that McCain had changed, some political writers sought explanations for actions that appeared contrary to their previous understanding of his nature.
 Explanations varied.
 Two explanations floated were that McCain had changed as a calculation to protect his political survival, or, similarly, that he had been motivated by calculations of political expediency.
 The departure of key staffer Mark Salter was cited as a potential factor in changes to McCain's political behavior.
-Other explanations considered included personal antipathy towards President Obama and a resentment of Obama's election over himself.
+Other explanations considered included personal antipathy towards President Obama and a resentment of Obama's election victory over him.
 The New York Times columnist Gail Collins once jested that, "The old John McCain," had been, "kidnapped by space aliens and reprogrammed."
 In 2018, Liam Stack retrospectively observed in The New York Times that after the 2008 election, "Tea party anger and opposition to President Obama moved the Republican Party to the right, and after 2008 Mr. McCain moved with it.
 His positions on issues like border security and climate change hardened in the face of a right-wing primary challenger."